 On an island where fishing is a livelihood to locals, the options are endless.
 Grand Isle boasts 280 species of fish, and you can catch them from almost any spot on or off the island.
 There are two major piers—one at the state park and one known as the “Old Fishing Bridge” next to the Caminada Bridge.
 At last count, there were more than 30 charter fishing companies, several marinas and bait shops and even kayak rentals.

 When visiting in the spring, you’ll share the island with another frequent tourist—thousands of migrating birds.
 The Nature Conservancy maintains nature hikes through the island’s last remaining stand of oak-hackberry forest, where the birds tend to congregate when in town.
-The annual Migratory Bird Festival celebrates the feathered friends’ arrival.
+The annual spring Migratory Bird Festival celebrates the feathered friends’ arrival.
 Another prime location for bird watching is Queen Bess Island, a nesting site home to hundreds of pelicans and the brilliantly pink roseate spoonbills.